jhsu/ingredients/README.md

 in the `people` data bag with a corresponding key.
 This person has write access to the `primary` cluster, read access to the `secondary` cluster, and no access to the `guest` cluster.
 As always, attributes that are not explicitly provided fall back to the defaults specified in the definitions.
+Note that, as with `data bag attribute`s, the top-level key corresponds to the cookbook so that multiple cookbooks can share the same data bag items without risking naming conflicts.
+In this case, the `admin` user also has some attributes for `postgresql`.

 ```json
 {